 - From Route 101 near Division Street in San Francisco to Route 280 near First Street in San Francisco.

 - From Route 280 near First Street in San Francisco to the Nevada state line near Verdi, Nevada, passing near Oakland, via Albany, via Sacramento, passing near Roseville, via Auburn, via Emigrant Gap, via Truckee and via the Truckee River Canyon.

 In spite of all these facts, there are competing reasons why Interstate 80 is continuous all the way to U.S. 101.
-Examples include the exit numbering program (which begins at U.S. 101 and proceeds west), the possibility that this segment is non-chargeable Interstate rather than chargeable Interstate, and the overhead signs and shields that display Interstate 80, not California 80.
+Examples include the exit numbering program (which begins at U.S. 101 and proceeds west), the possibility that this segment is non-chargeable Interstate rather than chargeable Interstate, and the overhead signs and shields that display Interstate 80, not SR 80.
 With the recent project to upgrade the James Lick Skyway to Interstate standards, it seems like the skyway can be safely considered part of Interstate 80.
 Therefore, for our purposes we will continue to consider the skyway section as part of Interstate 80.

 Route Switch in West Sacramento and Sacramento